the-chenergy/Carbon2018/README.md

 # Carbon

 *In the everyday life of a teacher at the Granite School District, meetings are important.
-Some go one a week, some go more. **Carbon** adds a feature that these meetings never had before: Efficient documentation.*
+Some go once a week, some go more. **Carbon** adds a feature that these meetings never had before: Efficient documentation.*

 ***